Natural Bridge Station, Virginia

 Natural Bridge Station is an unincorporated community in Rockbridge County, Virginia, United States, named for both its proximity to Natural Bridge and formerly having a train depot along the Norfolk & Western rail line.
 Formerly known as Sherwood and Greenlee, the community is located along the James River and Virginia State Route 130, 3.2 mi west of Glasgow.

 Natural Bridge Station is made up mostly of the southeastern corner of Rockbridge County encompassing all of the community of Arnolds Valley (named for the area's first settler, Stephen Arnold) and partially covering several other communities, with its southeastern border running along the Blue Ridge Parkway.
 Natural Bridge Station has a post office with ZIP code 24579.
 The population as of 2020 was 1,540.

-Communities

-There are several small neighborhoods in Natural Bridge Station including: